exogen/pacific-time-offset/README.md

 ## Motivation

-JavaScript dates are always in the system’s current timezone, so the only information available is the local timezone offset.
-It is very difficult to determine information about other timezones without pulling in a full library like [Moment](https://momentjs.com) or [Luxon](https://moment.github.io/luxon/) which incorporate the full
+JavaScript dates are always in the system’s current time zone, so the only information available is the local time zone offset.
+It is very difficult to determine information about other time zones without pulling in a full library like [Moment](https://momentjs.com) or [Luxon](https://moment.github.io/luxon/) which incorporate the full
 [IANA time zone database](https://www.iana.org/time-zones) (or something like